gitter-badger/juliabook/README.md

 # juliabook

 This is the companion repository to the #juliabook, officially known as _Learn Julia_, by Chris von Csefalvay and published by Manning.
+Go [here](http://www.manning.com/voncsefalvay) to buy the Early Access version. **Use the voucher code `MLCSEFAL` to get 50% off!**

 Each of the folders contains, among others, the chapter-closing final exercise and any source materials you might require to follow along.